 I face it to The passionate – Don't you drink anything?

-– No. Stimulant substances deceive you in a dangerous way: they weaken you but make you perceive that weakness as strength.
+– No. Stimulant substances dangerously deceive you: they weaken you but make you perceive that weakness as strength.
 The feeling of strength is beneficial in itself.
 Believing that we are getting stronger is a good start, but more is needed.
 At some point, what is strong beyond belief prevails.
 Honestly, would you do something to weaken yourself by your own decision?
-Yes, perhaps by mistake, due to some religious misinterpretation, even if you are not religious, since religion has educated us for so many millennia and therefore, has become transparent to our most insightful observations.
+Yes, perhaps by mistake, due to some religious misinterpretation, even if you are not religious, since religion has educated us for so many millennia and, therefore, has become transparent to our most insightful observations.
 Furthermore, Tango is already stimulating enough.
 Let's say I decided to change my moral duties for physiological duties.
 What we value should not be "being good", but rather being healthy (in strictly physiological terms); and to be healthy many times a good share of evil is necessary.

 – What do you mean by "evil"?